PokemonSanFran/pokeemerald-expansion/docs/docs/README.md

 ## Deployment

 - [ ] Open PR against upcoming.
-- [ ] Hand off to a maintainer to handle deploying / working build process in CI pipeline.
+- [ ] Handoff to a maintainer to handle deploying/working build process in CI pipeline.
-- [ ] Delete irrelevant wiki pages based on dicussion.
+- [ ] Delete irrelevant wiki pages based on discussion.

 # Recording List (in progress)